 Upon matriculation, students are expected to register in at least 1 unit of coursework every fall and spring semester until all degree requirements have been completed.
 Doctoral students who have advanced to candidacy must continue to enroll in at least one unit of dissertation every fall and spring semester until the dissertation is completed.
 Master degree candidates working on a thesis must also enroll in one unit of thesis each fall and spring semester.
 Students are not required to enroll during intersession or summer, although some courses may only be taught during those sessions.
-Summer is a required term for Online M.Ed. and MSNP.
+Summer is a required term for Online MEd, MSNP, MARJ and the EdD.